Turkey hunting with this tiny shell is all the rage right now, but does it really pack enough punch?

 Like Hickoff, my feelings on turkey guns erred on the side of the old school for almost 30 years.
 But a few seasons ago, I finally caved and left my heavy 12-gauge in the safe in favor of a light 20-gauge, and I’ve never looked back.

-Loaded with Federal TSS, my 20 has proved absolutely lethal on gobblers to 50 yards — and beyond a couple of times, when I really needed it.
+Loaded with Federal TSS, my 20 has proven to be absolutely lethal on gobblers to 50 yards and even beyond.
 That experience helped me trust a .410 enough to try it.
 Fact is, Tungsten Super Shot is the absolute difference maker for hunting turkeys with this tiny sub-gauge.
-My 6-year-old son, Anse, killed his first bird this spring in Texas with his CVA Scout, which is a crackerjack of a single-barrel turkey gun, and about as good as you can get if you’re in the market for a .410.
+My young son, Anse, killed his first bird last spring in Texas with his CVA Scout, which is a crackerjack of a single-barrel turkey gun, and about as good as you can get if you’re in the market for a .410.
 Sporting a Jebs turkey tube and topped with a shotgun scope, Anse’s gun throws a pattern no gobbler can survive out to 40 yards.
 I added a Swagger Stalker QD42 bipod to it, which weighs less than a pound and has a quick-detach mount for a picatinny-style rail.
 We can take the bipod off between setups in about a second, but with it in place, the rest definitely cuts back on the little-kid fidgets when we're calling at a bird.

 It’s a great squirrel gun setup in the fall, too — and there may be no better way for a kid to gain confidence with a new gun than by shooting a bunch of squirrels with it.